-Construction is complete and the total of state money expended was less than \$6 million.
-The site has now entered the long-term maintenance and monitoring as detailed in the July 2006 Long-Term Maintenance and Monitoring Plan.
+Construction was completed at a total cost to the state less than \$6 million.
+The site has now entered the long-term maintenance and monitoring phase as detailed in the July 2006 Long-Term Maintenance and Monitoring Plan.
 The City of St. Paul inspects and maintains the cover, slopes, erosion controls, monitoring wells and provides funding for monitoring and reporting.
 The MPCA is conducting surface water and groundwater monitoring with reimbursement of costs by the city.
 MPCA also carries out well inspections and prepares annual reports.
 In 2008, semivolatile and PCB sampling was suspended because these compounds were no longer detected in the monitoring system.
 Water monitoring of perfluorochemicals is ongoing after they were first detected in 2005.
 The source of the perfluorochemicals is unclear at this point.